He grabbed two cups from the cupboard, without really thinking about it.

 The last was of her family, well, her new family.
 Scott, Jean and herself.
 Scott's eyebrow was hiked up, Jean had an amused smile, and she had a pair of Scott's ruby quartz glasses on, holding Stitch and giving a victory sign with her fingers.
 Surely her parents would want this picture!

 Leaving the dresser, he noticed something poking out from underneath the bed.
 Picking it up, his heart froze.
-It was the chubby angel that he had won for her during the time he had dressed up like Jack.
+It was the chubby angel that he had won for her during the time he had used an image inducer to look like "Jack".
 She'd been so angry with him.
 Chris gave a pathetic laugh, for a whole week his name was 'I hate you'.

 Yes, he'd take this; she'd never miss it.
 Glancing around the hallowed room, his eyes landed on her answering machine.
 It was weird he knew, but he always loved her sassy messages.
 Something along the lines of 'I'm ignoring you.
 If you leave a message, it's hard to ignore you.
 I'll have to try harder.
 I don't want to try harder, but if you've listened this far, you'll probably leave a message.
 But don't feel bad if you get ignored, I warned you.'